consistent-solutions/eks-with-day-two-operations/README.md

   - public/private subnets
   - optional bastion
   - locked down eks control plane by default
-  - eks nodes in private subnets
+  - eks nodes in private subnets with node autoscaler
   - s3 bucket for cluster backups with velero
   - optional workstation to interact with cluster
 - `ansible` leveraging community helm charts to manage tooling on k8s